-6.5.1.4.2.2 BS type 2-O
+6.5.1.4.2.3 BS type 2-O

-[4) Configure the beam peak direction of the NR BS according to the declared beam direction pair.
+[3) Configure the BS such that the beam peak direction(s) applied during the power measurement step 6 are consistent with the grid and measurement approach for the TRP test.

-5) Set the NR BS to transmit according to the applicable test configuration in subclause 4.8 using the corresponding test models or set of physical channels in subclause 4.9.
+4) Set the NR BS to transmit according to the applicable test configuration in subclause 4.7 using the corresponding test models or set of physical channels in subclause 4.9.

 In addition, for an NR BS declared to be capable of multi-carrier and/or CA operation use the applicable test signal configuration and corresponding power setting specified in subclause 4.7.3.

-6) Set the NR BS in the direction of the appropriated TRP measurement grid (see annex xx).
+5) Set the NR BS in the reference direction of the appropriated TRP measurement grid (see annex I).